demonsters/raincheck/README.md

 `Raincheck` works with key's the same way react does.
 It's the third argument of the `call` function.

 The `connectToSocket()` can be any function.
-This function can return an cancel function, which in this case closes the socket:
+This function can return a cancel function, which in this case will close the socket:

 ```javascript
 const connectToSocket = (api, url) => {